magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 - `app` _(**required**, string)_: App to call, either in the form author.name@version or just author.name, in which case the latest version is used
 - `options` _(object)_:
-  - `maxCost` _(number, default 0.001)_: Maximum cost you're willing to pay for the App call, which should be at least the App's `minCost`.
-Cannot exceed $1.00.
-Apps can't charge variable costs, so the user will be charged the App's `finalCost`
   - `includeMetadata` _(string[], default [])_: Array of metadata keys to include.
 See [here](#app-and-function-metadata) for available keys

 **Returns:** a Promise that resolves to an App: